CarCoderPro/Student-Management-System-in-Python/README.md

 This is a Student Management System built using Python with Tkinter for the GUI and MySQL for the database.
 The system allows users to add, view, update, and delete student records efficiently.

 Features:

-1.Connect to database:Used to connect to the database for the CRUD Operations
+1.Connect to database:Used to connect to the database for the CRUD Operations.

 2.Add Student: Add new student records with details like name, roll number, grade, and contact information.